Victorian Public Sector Data Sharing Policy

 Applying the National Data Sharing Principles

-In addition to legal and other requirements relevant to data sharing4, Victorian government agencies should be guided by the National Data Sharing Principles in deciding whether or not to share, which are set out in the Office of the National Data Commissioner’s Best Practice Guide to Applying Data Sharing Principles.
 The National Data Sharing Principles are based on the Five Safes Framework, which is the internationally recognised risk management framework that is the standard for, and used widely across, the Victorian Government.
 It promotes a principles-based approach to enable sharing of data held by the public sector in a way that delivers public benefit, while ensuring the privacy and security of Victorians’ data remains paramount.

-Adopting the National Data Sharing Principles not only reflects that many of the core considerations are the same in the Victorian context,5 it also ensures a nationally consistent approach wherever possible.
+Adopting the National Data Sharing Principles not only reflects that many of the core considerations are the same in the Victorian context4, it also ensures a nationally consistent approach wherever possible.
 This aligns with national reforms aimed at streamlining the sharing of Commonwealth government data.
 A consistent approach facilitates uniformity in data sharing conditions and streamlines governance.

 Scope of this policy

-As a starting point, the policy applies to all Victorian departments and administrative offices (which are considered as part of departments) and Victoria Police.
-Departments and Victoria Police commit to implement this policy within their agency by signing the VPS Data Sharing Heads of Agreement (Agreement).
 The Heads of Agreement also provides a common framework that parties can use to document their particular data sharing arrangements.
 Over time, any Victorian public sector bodies (including statutory bodies or independent and oversight bodies) can elect to come within the remit of this policy by signing the Heads of Agreement.

 This policy also does not apply to ‘restricted data’ as defined under the VDS Act.
 Restricted data refers to data relating to the identity of confidential sources or those included in a witness protection program, national security or the disclosure of investigative measures or procedures.